-From time to time the Company reissues treasury shares under the stock purchase plan, upon exercise of options and upon vesting of restricted stock units.
+From time to time the Company may reissue treasury shares, upon exercise of options and upon vesting of restricted stock units.
 When treasury stock is reissued, the Company accounts for the re-issuance in accordance with FASB ASC Subtopic 505-30, "Equity - Treasury Stock," and charges the excess of the purchase cost, including related stock-based compensation expenses, over the re-issuance price (loss) to retained earnings.
 The purchase cost is calculated based on the specific identification method.